INTERNATIONAL ACADEMY OF CERAMICS - NEW MEMBERS' EXHIBITION

 Opening Saturday 9th November 2019 - exhibition open until 19.01.2020

 With its rich programme of exhibitions and events, the contemporary art exhibition Palinsesti has reached ist 14th edition in 2019.
 This year, once again, national and international artists are involved in five different locations across San Vito al Tagliamento and Pordenone.
 The main event of the 2019 edition of Palinsesti is, as marked by a long-established tradition, represented by an experimental expositive project, which is aimed at analysing an existential and aesthetic theme through the tools of contemporary visual research.

 This years exhibition is titled "Tu che mi guardi" in direct reference to Adriana Cavarero’s seminal essay "Tu che mi guardi, tu che mi racconti".
-"Tu che mi guardi" (You looking at me) is set up at the Castello (the old castle of the town) and consists of projects by Anna Pontel, Letizia Scarpello and Julia Schuster.
+"Tu che mi guardi" (You, who are looking at me) is set up at the Castello (the old castle of the town) and consists of projects by Anna Pontel, Letizia Scarpello and Julia Schuster.